Creighton Preparatory School: Academics

-Creighton Prep's academic departments include English, Fine Arts, Foreign Language, Mathematics, Physical Education, Mathematics, Science, Social Studies, and Theology, and students must earn a minimum number of credits from each department in order to graduate.
 Classes are structured into block scheduling with specific classes taking place on respectively assigned days.
 These include A, B, and C day schedules with their own designated classes.
 Creighton Prep does not employ a traditional study hall, rather it uses a municipal class period, referred to as "Community Period", for study hall, masses, and other school activities.
-Creighton Prep offers 20 AP courses, 23 honors courses and 24 dual enrollment classes partnering with both University of Nebraska Omaha and Creighton University.
 Admittance to Creighton Prep is determined by an annual entrance exam held in January.

 Creighton Prep has been accredited as a college preparatory school by: